drosanda/demopr/readme.md

 Here is example for pull request demonstration

-#feature 2 consist of this
+#Feature 2 consist of this

 this is feature 2

-#feature 3
+#Feature 3

 underconstruction